cztamas/js-object-schema/README.md

 ## Usage

-After requiring the `superschema` module, you can use the `superschema.check(data, pattern, name)` function.
+After requiring the `js-object-schema` module, you can use the `objectSchema.check(data, pattern, name)` function.
 Here `data` is the data you want to typecheck, `pattern` defines the type pattern your data should conform to.
 The check function will throw an error if the data doesn't correspond to the given type, and will use `name` in the error message to make it more informative (it defaults to '*configObject*' if `name` is not given).

 ### Pattern syntax